“I’ve fallen behind on payments… does this mean I’ll have to surrender my house to the bank in Belleville?”

 Here’s a brief overview of the foreclosure process

-The foreclosure process can vary depending on location and the type of mortgage you have.
+The foreclosure procedure can vary depending on your location and the type of mortgage you possess.

-Usually, if you miss a few mortgage payments, your loan company will start sending you notifications and then warnings.
-Over time, if you fail to pay back the mortgage payments you missed, the loan company may put your home up for public auction.
+Typically, if you miss a few mortgage payments, your lender will initiate a sequence of notifications and warnings.
+If you continue to neglect your outstanding mortgage payments, your lender may eventually list your property for public auction.

 Fortunately, you have options!

-Here’s an example: Let’s say you owed $100,000 on your home and you sold your home to us for $90,000.
-You would give that money to the loan company, along with $10,000 to make up the short-fall, and your loan would be paid off.
-(If you contact a real estate attorney, you may be able to negotiate a deed in lieu of foreclosure deal in which the loan company agrees not to go after the difference in exchange for the deed to the house.
+For instance, let’s assume you owe $100,000 on your property and you sell it to us for $90,000.
+You’ll then provide the loan company with the $90,000 and an additional $10,000 to account for the shortfall, effectively settling your loan.
+(If you engage a real estate lawyer, you may be able to broker a deed in lieu of foreclosure agreement in which the loan company agrees to forgo pursuing the discrepancy in exchange for the property deed.)

 I want to avoid giving my house back to the bank in Belleville!

-Why do people choose to sell their home instead of going through foreclosure?
-(After all, they still don’t live in their home anymore.)
+Why do individuals opt to sell their property instead of undergoing foreclosure?
+(After all, they’ll still be displaced from their home.)

-Well, losing a home can be difficult but the impact on your financial situation and your credit is considerably less than if you simply wait out the foreclosure process.
-In fact, going through foreclosure could impact your credit score by as much as 100 to 150 points.
-So the short-term challenge of selling your house is still a better choice than the long-term pain of giving your house back to the bank.
+Although losing a home is undoubtedly distressing, the effect on one’s financial condition and credit rating is far less detrimental than merely allowing the foreclosure process to run its course.
+In fact, going through foreclosure could reduce your credit score by up to 100 to 150 points.
+Therefore, while the near-term difficulty of selling your house may be daunting, it’s still preferable to the long-term repercussions of forfeiting your property to the bank.